 Who I Am: Someone once wrote me this note, and I like to think that it’s true: “You are a jewel in this world – a beautiful reflection of Christ’s love.
 In your gentle way, you change lives by simply being present.
 You are intelligent, creative, and wise.”

-My Day Job: Full-time for a Catholic evangelization apostolate, designing print and web materials, supervising our social media presence, co-producing and occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
+My 40 Hours: Full-time for a Catholic evangelization apostolate, designing print and web materials, supervising our social media presence, co-producing and occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
 (Inspired Angela blog is personal, and does not represent my employers.)

 My Past: My name used to be Angela Santana (then I got married).
 Under that name, I blogged at Catholic Media Girl, ran a graphic/web design apostolate, and helped inspire Brandon Vogt’s groundbreaking book, The Church and New Media.
 My nickname in college was “The Feminine Mystique.”
 I thank hard rock band P.O.D. for facilitating my conversion to Christ.
-As a little girl, I wanted to be an archeologist — until I discovered that dinosaurs are terrifying.
+As a little girl, I wanted to be many things; among them, an archeologist — until I discovered that dinosaurs terrify me.

-My Free Time: While not working, I’m usually enjoying a chat with my husband Dan, who inspires me and is a perfect fit for me.
-Two of my favorite “things” are hot, herbal tea and the arts.
-My iPod is named after Jimmy Page, and my portable hard drive is named “Zeppelin”, so take a wild guess at my musical preferences and the complexity of my nerddom.
+My Free Time: While not working, I’m usually enjoying a chat with my husband Dan, who inspires me daily.
+Two of my favorite “things” are 1. hot, herbal tea; 2. the arts.

 I’m glad to welcome you here.
 Please enjoy this collection.
 Peace to you.